Latortuga13/CSE151Diabetes/README.md

 Wrote sections of the final paper and worked on the second model.
 Collaborated to write the abstract for the project and find the dataset.

 Lixing Shao: Programmer and writer
-Wrote sections of the final paper and worked on the first model.
+Wrote sections of the final paper and worked on the first and further exploration model.
 Collaborated to help find the dataset.

 # Prior Submissions
 ## Milestone 2: